-The Canon ImagePrograf Pro-1000 (Available At: Amazon | B&H | Adorama) comes with a 17-inch-wide carriage photo printer and is priced at around $1,299.00 at the time of publishing, which means it is affordable for serious photography enthusiasts, professionals and comes with that “red line” which Canon has on their professional line of lenses.
+The Canon ImagePrograf Pro-1000 (Available At: Amazon | B&H | Adorama) comes as a 17-inch-wide carriage dedicated photo printer and is priced at around $1,299.00 at the time of publishing, which means it is affordable for serious photography enthusiasts, and professionals and comes with that “red line” which Canon has on their professional line of lenses.

 The air feeding system prevents the pages from being skewed due to moisture and humidity and ensures accurate and uniform ink placement.
 The air feeding system provides a consistent height between the printhead and the media that leads to ink droplet accuracy and improved image quality.
-So no more worrying about wasting ink and papers because your print got damaged as a result of skewing.
+So no more worrying about wasting ink and papers because your printed material got damaged as a result of skewing.

-The important features of this printer are:
+The important features of Canon ImagePrograf Pro-1000 are:

 - Printing technology – full photolithography inkjet nozzle engineering